pchristensenB/box-salesforce-uielements-demo/README.md

 String clientSecret = '';
 ```

+## Whats in the Box
+The force app you have installed has a number of components that can be used to integrate Box and Salesforce Communities.
+- Ligtening Components
+    These are Aura components and each represent a Custom Component that can be used in the Salesforce Digital Experience builder

+- Apex Classes
+    The Apex classes are the controller classes for the above components and classes for the apex triggers to handle account and portal user creation

+- Static Resources
+    The static resources are the javascript and stylesheet files that are required for UI elements.
+These must be added here as static resources as the Salesforce Community security posture doesn't allow loading of external libraries.

+- Apex Triggers

 ## Setting up Box with Community
-Now you can setup your community and use the Box UI Components in your Builder.
+Now you can setup your community and use the Box UI Elements in your Builder.
+For this sample there are four seperate elements exposed as Custom Lightening Components.

 ![Preview Box Content Explorer](/images/12-components.png)